 The cheesecake hearts made for the perfect ending to a lovely Valentine’s Day meal.

-To make these heart shaped cheesecakes, you will need three Wilton Heart Shaped Silicone Molds.
+To make these heart-shaped cheesecakes, you will need three Heart-Shaped Silicone Molds.
 The molds are the perfect size to make an individual serving of cheesecake.

 rubber spatula

-You will need a water bath to bake your cheesecakes, so either place your roasting pan in the oven filled with enough water to go half way up the sides of your heart molds and allow the water to heat along with the oven or bring some water to a boil in a tea pot or the microwave then pour it in the bottom of the pan.
+You will need a water bath to bake your cheesecakes, so either set your roasting pan in the oven filled with enough water to go halfway up the sides of your heart molds and allow the water to heat along with the oven or bring some water to a boil in a teapot or the microwave then pour it in the bottom of the pan.

 My roasting pan has a flat rack that fits inside.
 I set two heart molds on the rack, filled them, then used the handles to help me lower the molds into the hot water.